awaisshahid965/Task-Listing-NextJS/README.md

 ## Getting Started

+First, add .env file to root directory.

+Then, go to (mockapi.io)[https://mockapi.io].

+Then, add varaible to env file of name **NEXT_PUBLIC_API_ENDPOINT**.

+Then, set its value as endpoint of collection from MockApi.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev